 Portree, the capital of the Isle of Skye

 It is the largest city on the Isle of Skye.
 It has a nice fishing port with colorful cottages.
-You can enjoy the gastronomy of the island, if you are a fan of seafood, here you will eat very well, but, be warned, it’s not very cheap.
+You can enjoy the island’s gastronomy; if you are a fan of seafood, you will eat very well here, but, be warned, it’s not very cheap.

-With regards to accommodation on the Isle of Skye, I can tell you that there are many Bed and Breakfasts to stay overnight.
-Our recommendation, from our own experience, is to book the accommodation in time, especially if you go during the summer, which is the high season.
+From our own experience, our recommendation is to book the accommodation in time, especially if you go during the summer, which is the high season.

 Driving – rental car

-But there are many tourists who don’t know this, and especially those who are used to driving on the right, and we end up getting into the passing place on the right.
+But many tourists don’t know this, especially those used to driving on the right, and we end up getting into the passing place on the right.
 Be careful!

 Crossing the Skye Bridge